 The Legislature enacted the fiscal 2010 budget totaling \$27.411 billion on June 19, 2009, and the Governor approved it on June 29, 2009, but vetoed appropriations totaling approximately \$147 million.
-In addition to these line item vetoes, an additional \$217 million was vetoed from county sheriff line items as part of a technical correction until pending legislation accomplishing the transfer of county sheriffs to the state is enacted.
-The Governor also filed a supplemental fiscal 2010 appropriations bill on June 29, 2009 which would provide for \$269.4 million in spending that was not included in the enacted fiscal 2010 budget.
+In addition to these line item vetoes, an additional \$217 million was vetoed from county sheriff line items as part of a technical correction until legislation accomplishing the transfer of county sheriffs to the state was enacted.
+The transfer legislation was subsequently signed into law on August 6, 2009.
+The Governor also filed a supplemental fiscal 2010 appropriations bill on June 29, 2009 which would provide for \$269.4 million in spending that was not included in the enacted fiscal 2010 budget, \$217 million of which was for the sheriffs that transferred from the county to the state.

 The budget as enacted by the Legislature was based on a revised fiscal 2010 tax revenue estimate of \$17.989 billion.
 The estimate had been revised downward on May 6, 2009 by the Secretary of Administration and Finance and the chairs of the House and Senate Committees on Ways and Means from the original estimate of \$19.530 billion.
 The House version of the budget, approved on May 1, 2009, was based on the original \$19.530 billion estimate.
-The Senate approved its version of the budget on May 21, 2009, and the differences between the two versions were reconciled by a legislative conference committee, which released its report on June 18, 2009.
+The Senate approved its version of the budget on May 21, 2009, and the differences between the two versions were reconciled by a legislative conference committee, which released its report on

+June 18, 2009.
 On June 4, 2009, while the conference committee was deliberating, the Governor filed a revised version of his fiscal 2010 budget recommendations to accommodate the lower tax revenue estimate.